Skip to main content

-The Bible is not only full of encouraging verses.
-It also outlines the roles of men.
-For instance, Adam was placed in the garden of Eden to work.
-Joshua was a man who leads his family to worship the Lord.
-Paul stresses that every man should love their wife just as Jesus loves the church.
-And that they should provide for their families.
+The Bible is rich with passages that speak directly to the heart of a man.
+Adam was placed in the garden of Eden to work and tend it.
+Joshua led his family to worship the Lord wholeheartedly.
+The apostle Paul stressed that every husband should love his wife just as Christ loves the church, and that men should provide for their households.
+These timeless truths still hold weight today.

 Prayer: Lord, I dedicate this man that comes seeking encouragement from you.
 That you may renew his strength and lead him in your paths of righteousness.
 Amen.